MyPillow's Mike Lindell announces he's running for Minnesota governor as a Republican

 Lindell launched a campaign website, listing his main campaign priorities as including stopping fraud, fixing "failing school systems," stopping "exploding property taxes" and "send(ing) illegal immigrants back."

-Lindell's MyPillow has been at the center of a number of legal issues through the years, and earlier this year was ordered to pay hundreds of thousands of dollars to shipping company DHL.
+"Those who know me know I'm up to the task.
+I've had my finger on the pulse of my business operations, and we've all heard of the rampant fraud on the watch of Tim Walz.
+Either he was grossly negligent, incompetent or complicit with the fraud," Lindell said in a video posted on social media.

+"What does Tim Walz know the operation of Minnesota's government programs?" he added.

-Also, a judge this year ruled that Lindell defamed election technology company Smartmatic after he alleged their voting machines rigged the 2020 presidential election in favor of former President Joe Biden.
-Lindell made similar unfounded claims against Dominion Voting Systems.
+He has faced numerous legal issues over the years, including being held liable court for state statements he made related to the 2020 election.
+A federal judge this year ruled that Lindell defamed election technology company Smartmatic after he alleged their voting machines rigged the 2020 presidential election in favor of former President Joe Biden.
+Lindell made similar unfounded claims against Dominion Voting Systems and a jury found he defamed a former employee of that company when called him a "traitor" on his online media platform.

+Earlier this year, MyPillow was ordered to pay hundreds of thousands of dollars to shipping company DHL.

-Minnesota has a history of political outsiders overperforming in statewide races, most notably former Gov. Jesse Ventura's surprising win in 1998, but also it's been two decades since a Republican won a statewide race in the increasingly blue-tilting state.
+Minnesota has a history of political outsiders overperforming in statewide races, most notably former Gov. Jesse Ventura's surprising win in 1998.
+But Republicans have not won a statewide race in two decades.

+Amy Frederiksen, GOP strategist and former Minnesota Senate majority leader, said the party has a unique opportunity this year to change course with the right candidate and the right message.
+She said she does not believe Lindell is the person to defeat Walz.

+"I think for him, it's more about the headlines.
+I really do.
+I don't know anyone saying, 'You know who we need?
+Mike Lindell,'" she said.